mr2chowd/linux_shortcuts/linux_shortcuts.md

 ## Linux Run Levels

-New tools have been installed on the app server in **Stratos Datacenter**.
+New tools have been installed on the app server in **Vancouver Datacenter**.
 Some of these tools can only be managed from the graphical user interface.
 Therefore, there are requirements for these app servers.

-On all App servers in **Stratos Datacenter** change the default runlevel so that they can boot in **GUI (graphical user interface)** by default.
+On all App servers in **Vancouver Datacenter** change the default runlevel so that they can boot in **GUI (graphical user interface)** by default.

 ### Solution